 The Bohemian is Notre Dame de Namur University's award-winning art and literary journal produced by students and published every spring.
 The journal features the very best that the NDNU community has to offer in artwork, poetry and short stories.
 The Bohemian provides a place for students to produce a quality journal that showcases NDNU's talent.

 Get your own copy of The Bohemian for only $2.00 at the SLLO office, Library, Writing Center, through a staff member or by emailing firstname.lastname@example.org.
-We will be selling journals on

 The 2014-2015 cover art contest is open!
 Have your artwork grace the cover of The Bohemian.
 The winner receives $50.
 We accept general artwork, poetry and short story submissions year-round.
 Please see the submissions page for more details.
 Cover Art Contest Submission Deadline: November 3, 2014.